Arkady Kots

+Early life

+Kots was born in 1872 in Odessa.
+In 1880 he witnessed the infamous Pogroms which left a great impression on him.
+He began to compose poetry at the age of 13.
+At the age of 15, Kots graduated from the six-year Odessa city school.
+He successfully passed the exams to continue his education but was not able to enroll due to restrictive quotas on Jewish enrollment.

-Arkady (Aaron) Kots graduated from a mining school in Horlivka and worked at the Moscow and Donets Coal Basins.
+Kots attended mining school in Horlivka from 1889-1893.
+Kots graduated in 1893 with the title of foreman and worked in his specialty at the Moscow and Donets Coal Basins.
+From 1894-1897, Kots worked in the Voznesensky and Petrovsky mines in the Yuzovka region.

 In 1897-1902, Kots resided in Paris, where he graduated from a mining institute and established contact with the revolutionary emigres.
+In 1902, he graduated with the title of "Civil Mining Engineer."

+Works

-In 1902, he published two poems which would go down into the history of proletarian poetry and movement in general.
-The first one was a Russian translation of The Internationale, the most famous socialist song and one of the most widely recognized songs in the world.
-It was published anonymously in a Russian emigre magazine Listki Zhizni, a companion publication to the Zhizn ("Life") magazine.
-The other verse was called The Proletarian Song (Песнь пролетариев), which would become quite popular.
+Kots' Russian translation of The Internationale was used as the national anthem of the USSR from 1918 until 1994.
+It was originally published anonymously in a Russian emigre magazine Listki Zhizni, a companion publication to the Zhizn ("Life") magazine.
+His other significant contribution was The Proletarian Song (Песнь пролетариев).

 In 1903, Arkady Kots joined the Russian Social Democratic Labour Party and carried out party assignments in Mariupol and Odessa.
 In 1907-1914, Kots did not belong to any political party.
 In 1907, a publishing house Nash Golos (Наш голос) published a collection of verses by Arkady Kots named Proletarian Songs (Песни пролетариев), which would be immediately confiscated by the tsarist authorities.
 Kots is known to have translated a play by Octave Mirbeau called Les Mauvais Bergers and published a number of political brochures.
 In 1914-1920, he sided with the Mensheviks.

-Evacuated to the east during the Nazi invasion of the Soviet Union, Kots died in 1943.
+During the Great Patriotic War, at the age of seventy, he went to work at a defense plant.
+He still devoted his free minutes to literary creativity and continued to translate poems by E. Potier into Russian.
+Kots died after being evacuated to the Far East in 1943.